-Colorado Peak - Grays Peak Hiking & Climbing Map
+Colorado Peak - Grays Peak Climbing Map (info, photos, videos)

-Grays Peak is the highest mountain in the Front Range of the Southern Rocky Mountains.
-Grays Peak is the tenth highest summit of the entire Rocky Mountains.
+Grays Peak is the highest mountain in the Front Range of the Southern Rocky Mountains and is the tenth highest summit of the entire Rocky Mountains.
 Its nearest major city is Denver.
 Botanist Charles C. Parry made the first recorded ascent of the summit in 1861 and named the peak in honor of his botanist colleague Asa Gray.
 Gray did not see the peak until 1872, 11 years later.
 Grays Peak is usually mentioned in conjunction with adjacent Torrreys Peak.
-Grays Peak is located on the Continental Divide of the Americas, as well as the boundary between Clear Creek County and Summit County in Colorado.
+This peak is located on the Continental Divide of the Americas, as well as the boundary between Clear Creek County and Summit County in Colorado.

 3 Trailheads: Stevens Gulch Trailhead, Horseshoe Basin Trailhead, Chihuahua Gulch Trailhead